 Laboratories with mass spectrometers and scanning electron microscopes are often annoyingly noisy.
 The culprits?
 The ubiquitous vacuum pump, that steadily whines at an irritating 500Hz.
 Or a water chiller chattering in the corner.
 Or the high pitched whine of an ultrasonic bath.

 The MS Noise solution?
-A Noise Reduction Box, a specially designed soundproof acoustic enclosure made of plastic and special materials to improve noise absorption.
+A specially designed vacuum pump enclosure made of sound absorbing materials to improve noise.

 Noise reduction boxes, manufactured by MS Noise, are guaranteed to reduce noise by 75%, or 15 dB(A).

 Features of MS Noise Soundproof Enclosures

 Materials of construction include high quality flame and oil- proof automotive grade acoustic foam, selected to provide long lasting sound absorption in a warm enclosure.

 Aggressive ventilation removes the risk of your device over heating inside the enclosure.
 Each fan delivers about 60 cfm of flow through the enclosure.

 Access slots allow convenient entry of hoses and cords into the enclosure.
 Polypropylene brush material prevents any noise from escaping.

 Panels on the side of the enclosure make ballast checking easy.